api-platform/docs/core/performance.md

 from the cache.

 When a resource is modified, API Platform takes care of purging all responses containing it in the proxy’s cache.
-This ensures that the content served will always be fresh, because the cache is purged in real time.
+This ensures that the content served will always be fresh because the cache is purged in real-time.
 Support for most specific cases such as the invalidation of collections when a document is added or removed or for relationships and inverse relations is built-in.